-Since it’s mid-December and the weather has continued with crisp, clear vibrant blue skies every day, Trav and I decided to extend our typical walk with Touille in order to visit La Brillaz Chapel, a tiny old church in a forest just a couple of miles from our house in Fribourg canton, Switzerland.
+Since it’s mid-December and the weather has continued with crisp, clear vibrant blue skies every day, Trav and I decided to extend our typical walk with our dog in order to visit La Brillaz Chapel.
+The tiny, old church is located in a forest just a couple of miles from our house in La Brillaz, Switzerland.

-We passed the mini amphitheater with wooden benches half circling this Catholic shrine just up the street from our house.
+We passed the mini amphitheater with wooden benches half circling a Catholic shrine just up the street from our house.

 When we first arrived in Switzerland, the numerous and openly public religious shrines, crosses, and statues of the Virgin Mary were startling.
 After 6 months here, I’ve largely grown accustomed to them.

-Winding through the fields past a few scattered country houses and one giant Bernese Mountain Dog, we turned off onto a narrow dirt road into the woods, arriving at the quaint little chapel to find our sun had briefly abandoned us.
+Winding through the fields past a few scattered country houses and one giant Bernese Mountain Dog, we turned off onto a narrow dirt road into the woods.

 Despite the sudden gloom of the cold wintry forest, I found the chapel entirely charming.